 It’s a great sales technique that works for both brick-and-mortar and online businesses.

-For example, an outsourced lead generation company (let’s call them CIENCE 🙂) may employ an inside sales team to reach out to potential clients via phone, email, and social media.
-The inside sales reps can identify prospects who have a need for the company's lead generation services, qualify those leads based on predefined criteria, and nurture the most promising opportunities until they are ready to be handed off to an account executive to close the deal.
+For example, an outbound sales team may employ inside sales reps to reach out to potential clients via phone, email, and social media.
+The inside sales reps can identify prospects who have a need for the company’s services, qualify those B2B sales leads based on predefined criteria, and nurture the most promising opportunities until they are ready to be handed off to an account executive to close the deal.

-With inside sales strategies, sales reps use digital communication channels to create sales funnels, collect qualified leads, and nurture prospects to conversion.
+With inside sales strategies, sales reps use digital communication channels to create sales pipelines, collect qualified leads, and nurture prospects to conversion.

 This makes it a preferred sales method for B2B businesses, tech companies, and B2C organizations alike.